k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

 Where {filename} includes the file's path and name on the server.

-Fabric encrypts the passwords in the file (if not already encrypted) and saves the XML with the encrypted passwords.
+Fabric encrypts the passwords in the file (if they are not already encrypted) and saves the XML file with the encrypted passwords.

-Note that deploying an XML overrides all existing environments except for the **_dev**, which is the default environment.
-If the environment exists in Fabric, but not in the deployed XML, it is removed from Fabric.
+Note that deploying an XML file overrides all existing environments except for *_dev*, which is the default environment.
+If the environment exists in Fabric, but not in the deployed XML file, it is removed from Fabric.

 ### XML File Example